The Kerry Cliffs on the Iveragh Peninsula is not your usual tourist stop.

 But besides that, I felt a primeval, druidic spirit lingering in the air, calling me to stay and soak in the awareness of the timeless enchantment that blew through my soul.

 As in many areas of Ireland, I would have loved to bathe in the atmosphere much longer.
-But time keeps on ticking, so within a few hours, we headed back on the Ring of Kerry Loop and toward Killarney, where hot showers and comfy beds awaited us at our B & B.
+But time keeps on ticking, so within a few hours, we headed back to the Ring of Kerry Loop and toward Killarney, where hot showers and comfy beds awaited us at our B & B.

 Enchanting, ancient voices call through ever-present winds and hammering waves.